-(1) In the middle ages 1/3 of the population of Europe vanished (the Black Death) and probably 1/3 of the world population.
+(1) In the middle ages 1/3 of the population of Europe vanished (the Black Death) and probably 1/3 of the world population vanished also.
 New diseases could indeed destroy us.
 In August 1945 we learned that we could destroy civilization deliberately with nuclear bombs.
 A war with even 100 nuclear bombs on each side could destroy civilization.
 But we have thousands of bombs ready to go.
-Yet we still talk about Mutually Assured Destruction (MAD), or NUTS as if they were possible options for a long term policy..
+Yet we still talk about Mutually Assured Destruction (MAD), or NUTS as if they were possible options for a long term policy.
 I have heard important Russian military people (e.g the Defense Minister of the Soviet Union - Marshal Yazov) declare that: "A nuclear war cannot be won".
-I have NEVER heard such a simple statement from any US military person, uniformed or civilian.
-Do they understand that a nuclear war would destroy civilization)?
+(This was said in his office to a group of us lead by Lady Caroline Cox, on our return from a visit to the borders between Armenia and Azerbaijan) I have NEVER heard such a simple statement from any US military person, uniformed or civilian.
+Do they understand that a nuclear war would destroy civilization?
 We must keep our military men and those that urge the military on under control.

 General Biographical Information